First-order quantum-gravitational correction to Friedmannian cosmology from covariant, holomorphic spinfoam cosmology: Semiclassical Cosmological Model, Ultralight, Irrotational, Stiff, Perfect Fluid, and Massless, Real Scalar Field Theory

-This equation matches the form of the semiclassical Hamiltonian constraint equation (\ref{GSCCE}), hence, revealing a similarity between the quantum-gravitational contribution $H_{Qu.}$ and the presence of an ultralight, irrotational, stiff, perfect fluid, with $\rho_0 = 32 \pi l_p^4 (2 L - 5)^2/(3 L^2 G)$, in a flat Friedmannian cosmology without cosmological constant.
+This equation matches the form of the semiclassical Hamiltonian constraint equation (\ref{GSCCE}) and, hence, reveals a similarity between the quantum-gravitational contribution $H_{\textnormal{Qu.}}$ and the presence of an ultralight, irrotational, stiff, perfect fluid with $\rho_0 = 32 \pi l_{\textnormal{P}}^4 (2 L - 5)^2/(3 L^2 G)$ in a flat Friedmannian cosmology without cosmological constant.
 It is noteworthy that this particular fluid corresponds to a massless, real scalar field (for a detailed discussion of the local correspondence between this fluid and the scalar field see [8] and references therein) which can be shown as follows.
-One begins with combining the energy-momentum tensor (\ref{emt}) and the extremal equation of state (\ref{eos}) yielding